dekelev/feathers-http-distributed/README.md

 If you use the `proxy` option, then you can simply run Telepresence with the [`inject-tcp` proxying method](https://www.telepresence.io/reference/methods.html) and debug your FeathersJS app as you normally do.

-See [here](https://github.com/dekelev/kong-transparent-proxy) for example of applying transparent HTTP proxy in Kubernetes.
+See [here](https://github.com/dekelev/kong-transparent-proxy) for example of deploying transparent HTTP proxy with Docker.